 In total there are ten pitches overplayed in West Oxfordshire across six sites, with overplay equating to 17.5 match equivalent sessions per week.
-Improving quality of such provision (i.e. through increased maintenance or improved drainage) will increase capacity at the sites and as a consequence reduce both current and future shortfalls.
+Improving quality of such provision (i.e. through increased maintenance or improved drainage) will increase capacity at the sites and as a consequence reduce both current pattures hortfalls.